 The Workflow Participant is defined by a type and related information, which is a set of type specific attributes.
-This definition contains a basic set of 4 Workflow Participant types: an organisational unit, a human, a role, and a resource.
-A role and a resource are used in the sense of abstract actors.
+This definition contains a basic set of 4 Workflow Participant types: an organisational unit, a human, a role, and system (non-interactive execution).
+A role is used in the sense of abstract actors.
 During run time these abstract definitions are evaluated and assigned to concrete human(s) and/or program(s).

-- The minimal OM declaration does not support relationships between different participant entities and is essentially a list of the identifiers of each of the four participant types. - An external OM may contain substantial additional information; four standard relationships are defined as library functions/procedures (manager, coordinator, alternative and superior).
-Other functions may be added as required by extended library declarations.
+- The minimal OM declaration does not support relationships between different participant entities and is essentially a list of the identifiers of each of the four participant types. - An external OM may contain substantial additional information; some functions may be added as required by extended library declarations.
 As the OM is part of the environment of the Workflow Definition these OM functions are environment functions.
 This document assumes that they will be defined in the OM referenced in the Process Model surrounding a Process Definition and inherited from there.